gavinln/windows-ubuntu-tips/README.md

 ## Setup the Ubuntu bash environment using Ansible

-### Install Ansible on Ubuntu

-This MAY NOT be needed if using nix
+### Install Ansible on Ubuntu - MAY NOT be needed if using nix

 1. Start the bash environment